jwodder/gamdam-rust/README.md

 Options
 -------

-- `--addurl-opts <OPTIONS> ...` — Extra options to pass to the `git-annex addurl` command.
-Pass multiple options & arguments as separate arguments on the command line, and terminate the sequence of options with `--`, e.g., e.g., `--addurl-opts --user-agent "gamdam via git-annex" --`.
+- `--addurl-opts <OPTIONS>` — Extra options to pass to the `git-annex addurl` command.
+Multiple options & arguments need to be quoted as a single string, which must also use proper shell quoting internally, e.g., `--addurl-opts="--user-agent 'gamdam via git-annex'"`.

 - `-C <DIR>`, `--chdir <DIR>` — The directory in which to download files;
   defaults to the current directory.
 If the directory does not exist, it will